Adavorn/Portfolio/README.md

 - Add pagination and loading indicators to the YouTube app
 - Include video metadata such as duration and channel
 - Add additional subprojects with API integration
 - Migrate sensitive logic to backend proxies for security
+- Add difficulty scaling, sound effects, and sprite animation to Battle Game

 ---